 - First aid supplies

-- Flashlights (with batteries) or light sticks
+- Headlamps (with batteries--remain hands-free as an alternative to flashlights) or light sticks

 - AM/FM radio with batteries